 Our museum ‘Secrets of the Soviet airbase’ is an unparalelled and unique collection of artifacts, exhibits, photographs.
 All of them have a common focus: the Soviet air force in Hungary and Austria, a topic about what a best-selling two-volume book has been written.
 We strictly focus on the 1944-1991 period and we do it in an unbiased way, no politics involved!
 Our collection is located in a Hungarian thermal resort, Berekfürdő, only 4 kilometers from the former Soviet airfield of Kunmadaras.

 Visiting our museum

 When visiting this collection you can get aquainted with the Secrets of the Soviet airbases of the Southern Group of Forces.
 Such as Soviet nuclear weapons in Hungary, disasters of Soviet aircraft during the years of the Cold War and relation between officers of the Soviet air force in Hungary and local people.

 We can also learn a lot about how and what weapons were tested and used at the bombing and gunnery range of Nádudvar.
 It is a must-see for all those interested in general history or history of the XX. century.

-The ultimate highlights of the museum are our Mi-24 combat helicopter and a MiG-21bis fighter jet that has been put on display by its four owners.
-The fighter is being restored in its original light grey factory finish.
+The ultimate highlights of the museum are our Mi-24 combat helicopter and a MiG-21MF ‘9603’ fighter recieved in April 2021.
+The latter is being currently restored to its original factory finish.

 The chief founder and organiser of the museum is Karoly Vandor, an internationally renowned aviation historian, author of several articles, books.
 His team’s enthusiasm marks this unique and very interesting collection about the soviet airbases of Debrecen, Esztergom, Kadafalva, Kalocsa, Kunmadaras, Pápa, Sármellék, Székesfehérvár, Tököl, Veszprém-Szentkirályszabadja.